sirdeaz/ActivitiTest/README.md

 Sample project to learn about BPM and activiti.

-Added the complaint flow to the application.
+Added a complaint flow to the application.

 Following functionality was tested: